[3.8] Omni-golem Primordial Chain Elementalist

 Gloves - Multiple options here.
 Priorities are highest ES possible but also resists as you are probably starting to really hurt for them.
 Remember that you can skip chaos resists, and you do not need life on any of your gear due to CI.

 The highest DPS option is a Grip of the Council.
-It is very nice because it gives 20% EXTRA physical damage as cold for our Ice, Chaos, and Stone golems as well as cold resist for our minions which will help with uber elder.
+It is very nice because it gives 20% EXTRA physical damage as cold for our Ice, Chaos, Carrion, and Stone golems.
 However, the ES is very low and we do not use the HP on it.
 Also, as many uniques as we use in this build, resists are very hard to cap.
 I am currently using just a normal rare pair of gloves with high ES and resists for survivability.
 If you are good on resists but want more defense, rare Shaper gloves with "socketed gems are supported by # level Blind" work well.
 I will give examples below:

 Boots - Priorities are High ele resists (to cap) > ES >> movement speed.
 For mapping, speed is very important, but I find that with phase run and a quicksilver flask my speed more than fine for all content even without extra movement speed.